 The answer to this question is quite complex.
 But, in a nutshell, when you fill in Google’s ReCaptcha you aren’t just having to jump through hoops to help stop bad robots - you are also helping train Google’s machine learning algorithms (and saving Google a ton of money by becoming a temporary Google employee).

 Why am I being singled-out to fill in a reCaptcha?

 If you are using the internet at home and you aren’t doing anything out of the ordinary, you shouldn't need to fill in a reCaptcha very often.
 Most people are only prompted with a captcha when they attempt to buy something.
 This stops bots from brute-forcing passwords or committing fraudulent purchases (or multiple purchases).
 What’s more, most of the time a captcha should be as easy as clicking on “I’m not a robot”.

 However, people who use public WiFi in hotels and coffee shops may find that they are served a ReCaptcha much more often.
-This is due to the large number of people using the internet from that specific location - sometimes leading to an IP address being blacklisted by CloudFlare for problematic behaviors.
+This is due to the large number of people using the internet from that specific location - sometimes leading to an IP address being blacklisted by CloudFlare for problematic behaviours.

 If an internet user’s activities cause CloudFlare to flag a public WiFi IP, everyone using that WiFi hotspot will suddenly find themselves having to fill in a lot of ReCaptcha requests.
 The system is temperamental and most internet users agree that CloudFlare has overly aggressive firewall rules (that trip the ReCaptcha).